Zoom Error Code 3113 can easily be fixed with tips in this article; all you need is read to the end, and apply the guides embedded in this article.

 - Click and turn on the “Access Code” switch.

 - You will now be asked for confirmation.
 Click Activate to activate the change.

 Note: This setting can be disabled by all users if you have not blocked it, i.e. The administrator.
 To lock these settings and prevent users from disabling password requirements, click the Lock icon in the confirmation dialogue box, and then click Lock to apply the required changes.
-An access code is required for all users who organize meetings linked to their account.
+An access code is required for all users who organize meetings linked to their accounts.

 And that’s it.
 All of your meetings should now have a password enabled that is used to resolve the error code 3113 in Zoom.

 2. How to enable waiting rooms in a Zoom meeting